 Current and projected use of the property and likelihood of need for additional water use in the future;

-Potential for additional construction in the area (i.e., possibility of dewatering, discharging of contaminated groundwater to surface soils, causing plume migration; etc.); and
+Potential for additional construction in the area and the possibility of dewatering, discharging contaminated groundwater to surface soils, or causing plume migration;

+Potential for installation of new stormwater features or enlargement of existing stormwater features at or near the affected property;

+Whether the property(ies) affected by the remaining groundwater contamination related to the site proposed to be closed utilizing an non-DRC IC is subject to the jurisdiction of a water management district’s (WMD’s) water well permitting rules and authority or is within the jurisdiction of a county, county health department, or other local government which has received delegated water well permitting authority from a WMD pursuant to Fla.
+Stat. §§ 373.308–309 (Delegated Local Government);

+Whether the jurisdictional WMD or Delegated Local Government has codified rules controlling well construction requirements and/or prohibiting the issuance of water well permits for wells that would increase the potential for harm to public health, safety and welfare or would degrade the water quality of the aquifer by causing pollutants to spread; and

+Whether the jurisdictional WMD or Delegated Local Government has procedures in place by which it may reflect and/or record the location of areas of groundwater contamination within a geographic information system (GIS) computer database (or similar system) to ensure that permits for potable wells, irrigation wells, or any other water wells subject to permitting requirements under Part III of Chapter 373, F.S. will not be issued in such areas of groundwater contamination without implementation of appropriate well construction requirements if such wells would adversely affect public health or degrade the water quality of an aquifer.

-Potential for installation of new stormwater features or enlargement of existing stormwater features at or near the affected propertyWhen proposing an IC other than an RC, the Person Responsible for Site Rehabilitation (PRSR) should submit much of the same information as in a typical RC package including the Deed and Legal Description.
-Instead of a draft RC, the PRSR should submit electronic copies of the proposed institutional control and any documentation that is necessary to validate or provide context to the control.
-For example, in cases where a PRSR is relying on a local ordinance, the ordinance itself should be submitted.
-Along with the ordinance, a statement explaining whether the property(s) is currently in compliance with that ordinance, and, a statement of whether the ordinance relies upon delegation of authority from another governmental entity, should be submitted.
+When proposing a non-DRC IC, the Person Responsible for Site Rehabilitation (PRSR) should submit much of the same information as when proposing a DRC IC package including the deed, legal description, and title search report.
+The PRSR should submit electronic copies of the proposed non-DRC IC and any documentation necessary to validate or provide context to the control.
+For example, in cases where a PRSR is relying on a local ordinance, the ordinance citation and text should be submitted along with a statement and map showing that the property is located within the local municipality governed by the ordinance, a statement explaining whether the property is in compliance with that ordinance, and a statement of whether the ordinance relies upon delegation of authority from another governmental entity.
 Documentation of that delegation should also be provided.
 Since some local ordinances are quite lengthy, the PRSR should direct the FDEP to the specific provisions that are relevant.

-An additional decision that will have to be made when using an IC of this nature, is whether title work is necessary to identify the holders of encumbrances on the property and provide them with notice of the proposed closure using the control.
-[See subsection 62-780.220(7), F.A.C.]
-This decision should be made on a site by site basis because it depends on both the nature of site as well as the nature of the control.
-For sites where contamination goes beyond property boundaries, this evaluation is necessary for each parcel.
-Factors to be considered in this evaluation include:

-Depth to groundwater contamination;

-Status of site development and existing or planned infrastructure on the site;

-Ownership of each property;

-Involvement and knowledge of off-site property owners as to the nature and extent of contamination;

-Nature of the property interests subject to the restriction in relation to the contamination causing the need for restriction.
+In cases where a PRSR is relying on the water well permitting rules and authority of a WMD or of a Delegated Local Government, the PRSR should submit the applicable well permitting rules of the WMD or Delegated Local Government, the documentation of delegation, a depiction of the area to be restricted, and, as with all closures, a GIS-compatible computer shapefile setting forth the area of contaminated groundwater in which groundwater use will be restricted (See Section D.2).

+Notice of proposed agency action must be provided to parties listed in subsection 62-780.220(7), F.A.C., when FDEP intends to issue a CSRCO after the establishment of an IC, including a non-DRC IC.
+The title search report will identify potential parties to be notified.
+Subsequent sections of this ICPG document provide information on proper noticing.